50+ Banging Hip Hop Songs From the 90s To Bounce to

 These pigs wanna blow my house down

-Head underground to the next town
+Head underground to the next town.

 U Can’t Touch This – MC Hammer (1990)

 This fun track is easily considered MC Hammer’s signature song and it was the first rap song to be nominated for a Grammy Award for Record of the Year at the 33rd Annual Grammy Awards in 1991.
 Tell me you’ve never tried the Hammer dance!
+Watch on YouTube | Back to Playlist

 Whoomp!
 (There It Is) – Tag Team (1993)

 Whoomp!
 (There It Is) catapulted the Miami bass sound into the minds of people all around the world.
 The track has remained popular to this day thanks in part to multiple placements in film, television, and advertisements.
+Watch on YouTube | Back to Playlist

 Rump Shaker – Wreckx-N-Effect (1992)